sahilutekar/Chatbot_with_pinecone_vectordb/README.md

 5. User Interaction

-    Prompt Template: Defines a template for user interaction using PromptTemplate from langchain.prompts.
+    Prompt Template: Defines a template for user interaction using PromptTemplate from langchain. prompts.
 It prompts the user to ask a question and formats the input question for further processing.
-    Runnable Passthrough: Represents a placeholder for passing input data directly to the next component in the processing pipeline.
+    Runnable Passthrough: This represents a placeholder for passing input data directly to the next component in the processing pipeline.
     Output Parser: Converts the output of the language model into a human-readable format using StrOutputParser from langchain.schema.output_parser.

 Usage